Imageomics/LatLonCover/README.md

 We use locations from citizen science organisms reporting.

-iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation [1].
+"iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation" [1](https://api.inaturalist.org/v1/docs/ ).
 [iNaturalist API](https://api.inaturalist.org/v1/docs/)

 ### Cropland Data Layer (CDL)

-CroplandCROS (https://croplandcros.scinet.usda.gov/), the geospatial data product hosts the Cropland Data Layer (CDL).

-The [Cropland Data Layer (CDL)](https://www.nass.usda.gov/Research_and_Science/Cropland/sarsfaqs2.php) is a data product produced by the National Agricultural Statistics Service of U.S. Department of Agriculture.
-It provides geo-referenced, high accuracy, 30 or 56 meter resolution, crop-specific cropland land cover information for up to 48 contiguous states in the U.S. from 1997 to the present.
-This data product has been extensively used in agricultural research [1].

-CropScape is an interactive Web CDL exploring system, and it was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment[2].
-The development of the CropScapeR package is to allow R users to easily utilize the geospatial processing services provided by CropScape, so that they can effectively and efficiently access and analyze the CDL data.
+The geospatial data product called the Cropland Data Layer (CDL) is hosted on CropScape (https://nassgeodata.gmu.edu/CropScape/).
+The CDL is a raster, geo-referenced, crop-specific land cover data layer created annually for the continental United States using moderate resolution satellite imagery and extensive agricultural ground truth.
+All historical CDL products are available for use and free for download through [CropScape](https://nassgeodata.gmu.edu/CropScape/devhelp/help.html) [2].

 ### References